 Amsterdam’s newest park, Schellingwouderpark, is still undiscovered by many Amsterdammers.
 Maybe part of the reason for that is because it is only reachable by a little boat!
 It’s located near the end of the charming Nieuwendammerdijk in Amsterdam Noord.
 Take a picnic and check out the views over Het IJ or go swimming in the summertime.

 I actually discovered the area by accident one day when exploring Amsterdam Noord by bicycle.
 I ended up crossing the river over the Oranjesluizen.
-Which are also fascinating to check out if you are interested in ships and engineering.
+These are also fascinating to check out if you are interested in ships and engineering.

 Goats.
 A whole bunch of goats.
 There is a biodynamic goat farm in the middle of Amsterdamse Bos where you can interact with the animals and buy farm fresh products including milk, cheese, meat, honey and eggs.
 Geitenboerderij Riddammerhoeve is a great place to spend an hour or two and come home with the freshest food.
 While you are there be sure to try the goat milk ice cream, it’s delish!
-Another favorite hidden farm is Buurtboerderij Ons Genoegen next to Westerpark, have you discovered it yet?
+Another favorite hidden Amsterdam city farm is Buurtboerderij Ons Genoegen next to Westerpark, have you discovered it yet?

 ‘t Nieuwe Diep

 ‘t Nieuwe Diep is well-known to some and a complete secret to many.
-This distillery and bar is housed in an old pump house hidden in the middle of Flevopark in Amsterdam Oost.
+This distillery and bar is located in an old pump house hidden in the middle of Flevopark in Amsterdam Oost.
 They make their own jenever and sell beer, soda and snacks.
 The pretty little house sits on the edge of a pond with trees all around and is the perfect place for a relaxed drink outside in the spring and summer.
-If you are looking for something in West you can check out De Liefde, which has now become delicious Flora.
+If you are looking for something in West instead you can check out De Liefde, which has now become delicious Flora.
 Another great option is Dignita behind the Hermitage.
 Or perhaps take a look at our list of favorite garden cafes in Amsterdam.